itu-tid/lecture-notes/Lectures/7-Intro-to-React.md

 Example of [Adding Styles](https://react.dev/learn#adding-styles)

-## Displaying Data
+## Interpolating JS in JSX

-Curly brackets to escape JS inside JSX can be used in two ways:
+Curly brackets to escape JS inside JSX can be used in three ways:

 1. As **text inside a component**